Volvo S60 Cross Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Volvo S60 Cross Country are $1,624 a year including full coverage.
-Comprehensive costs around $376 each year, collision costs $718, and liability insurance is estimated at $372.
-Liability-only coverage costs approximately $438 a year, with high-risk coverage costing around $3,524.
-16-year-old drivers cost the most to insure at $5,886 a year or more.
+Average insurance rates for a Volvo S60 Cross Country are $1,624 a year for full coverage insurance.
+Comprehensive insurance costs on average $376 a year, collision insurance costs $718, and liability coverage is $372.
+Liability-only coverage costs around $438 a year, and high-risk coverage costs $3,524 or more.
+16-year-old drivers receive the highest rates at up to $5,886 a year.

 Average premium for full coverage: $1,624

-Estimates include $500 policy deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and S60 Cross Country models.
+Price estimates include $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 states and S60 Cross Country trim levels.

-The examples above highlight why all drivers should get quotes for a specific zip code and risk profile, rather than relying on rate averages.
+These examples illustrate why it is important to compare rates quotes based on a specific location and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.